 The 2021 Trek 920 is a bicycle for devoted cyclists, who either already ride a lot or want to cycle more.
 It’s meant to convey a lot of fun whenever riding some respectable mountain bike single track, speeding it up with roadie friends, or just carrying weeks-worth amounts of groceries inside the panniers without any inconvenient.

-The Trek 920 gives its best on long days on gravel roads, since it’s neither as snappy as a road bike on tarmac nor nimble and nervous on single tracks as an MTB with 27,5’’ wheels.
-It would definitely suit the most those righteous cyclists that use the bike as their first mean of transportation.
+The Trek 920 gives its best on long days on gravel roads since it’s neither as snappy as a road bike on tarmac nor nimble and nervous on single tracks as an MTB with 27,5’’ wheels.
+It would definitely suit most of those righteous cyclists that use the bike as their first means of transportation.

 How can a bicycle possibly be good if it aims to fit in most bike categories?
-Well, many self-promoting bikes just make unrealistic claims, but it’s not the case of the Trek 920.
+Well, many self-promoting bikes just make unrealistic claims, but it’s not the case with the Trek 920.

-All avid cyclists have clear in mind what’s good and what’s not for a bike to be constantly useful and reliable: the 920 is exactly intended to gratify them, providing a frame set that’s ready to be assemble with the favorite components they may already have in the shed.
+All avid cyclists have clear in mind what’s good and what’s not for a bike to be constantly useful and reliable: the 920 is exactly intended to gratify them, providing a frameset that’s ready to be assembled with the favorite components they may already have in the shed.

 Trek was up with the mission of changing minds already when their barn had only five employees on production in 1976.
 At that time there weren’t any widely known US good bicycle producers apparently.
-Europe was still the mother land of all high-quality bicycle companies and Cannondale was yet to come.
-Just the first year Trek produced 904 touring frames.
+Europe was still the motherland of all high-quality bicycle companies and Cannondale was yet to come.
+In just the first year Trek produced 904 touring frames.

 His initial idea was to set up a nationwide chain of bicycle retail stores in college towns, but it didn’t work.
 He realized that what creative college students wanted was not some cheap outsourced model, but good quality American bikes.